jpnt/kman/README.md

 # kman (Linux Kernel Manager)

-kman aims to automate the Linux Kernel installation from source process, allowing for a repeatable way of downloading, compiling, installing, configuring, patching, generating a initramfs image and configuring the bootloader, based on the tools and configurations available of your system.
+kman aims to automate the Linux Kernel installation from source process, allowing for a repeatable way of downloading, configuring, patching, compiling, installing, generating a initramfs image and configuring the bootloader, based on the tools and configurations available of your system.

 ## Features

 - Cross-distro compatibility
+- Incremental update/build a Linux kernel version
-- Support for multiple bootloaders
+- Support multiple bootloaders configuration
-- Support for multiple initramfs generators
+- Support multiple initramfs generators
 - Distributed compilation (distcc)
-- Incremental builds
+- Support modprobed-db to reduce compilation time

 ### Bootloaders